aalbericio/nx-symlinked-libs/README.md

 - npx nx show projects
 - npx nx graph

-Do not include this "shared" library.
-This results effectively in an invisible/non-buildable library for Nx.
+Nx does not include this "shared" library.
+This effectively results in an invisible/non-buildable library for Nx.

 Am I missing something here?